zachvalenta/jvns.ca/content/post/2017-08-05-how-kubernetes-certificates-work.markdown

 doesn't support "hey use a CA to check if this is the right key".
 This means you have to give exactly the same private key file to every controller manager.

-Anyway this key does not need to be a certificate and does not need to be signed by any certificate authority.
+Anyway this key does not need to have a certificate and does not need to be signed by any certificate authority.
 You can just generate a key with

 ```